Professional License Defense FAQs

 What should I expect prior to an IDFPR disciplinary action?

 The action to the IDFPR depends on the type of license and the nature of the complaint filed against the license holder.
-Generally, however, when a complaint is filed, an investigation will ensure, after which the license holder will be subjected to an informal or formal hearing.
+Generally, however, when a complaint is filed, an investigation will ensue, after which the license holder will be subjected to an informal or formal hearing.
 Your attorney should begin discussions with the IDFPR prosecutor prior to the hearing.
 It is important for your attorney to spend time gathering information on the facts behind the IDFPR complaint and determine whether the case is suited for a hearing or a possible settlement conference.
 Whatever the strategy, the attorneys at The Davis Law Group, P.C. will take the time and consideration necessary to advise you every step of the way.

 What are my options when facing suspension, probation or a license revocation?